rajnish76/React-Native-Camera/README.md

 # React-Native-Camera
-Camera App using react-native-camera with has features like snap images, flash and flip camera(front and back camera)
+Camera App using react-native-camera which has features like snap images, flash and flip camera(front and back camera)

 ## Install Dependencies